davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 ## Concrete Remarks

-- [ ] The normalization factor Q is missing in Equation 13.
+- [x] The normalization factor Q is missing in Equation 13. ✅ 2025-02-04
+	🔼 The normalization factor is missing on purposed, indeed the normalization factor needs to only to be applied on the full spectrum in equation 15.
+Moreover, we applied it on equation 8, because as mention under equation 17 "normalization problem will occur if the full-spectrum normalization factor is simply approximated before its application, because for small values of $r_{\omega}$, $Q_{DB\xi}(\omega)$ will be very low and therefore numerically challenging to normalize.".

 - [x] Figure 3 caption mentions the dispersion parameter, but the figure is actually about another parameter \delta. ✅ 2025-01-10
 	🔼 Thanks, we have corrected and clarify the caption of figure 3